peredaniel/wargames-dice-roller/README.md

 	- Settings allow to define a default roll that will prefill the roll parameters.
 They may always be changed before rolling.

 ### Android

+#### Version 1.4

+* New features:
+    - Added functionality to perform a sequence of rolls.
+    - Redesigned "Roll history" to include "Roll series".
+    - Aligned user interface with iOS app.

+* Bugfixes:
+    - Minor bug fixes and optimizations.

 #### Version 1.3